Amtrak Borealis title card

 Luggage

-The Borealis does not offer checked bag or bike service.
+The Borealis does not offer checked bags or bike service.

 Each passenger may carry on: